Tiramisioux/cinemate/README.md

 ### Recording

 External drive should be formatted as ntfs or ext4 and be labeled "RAW".

+For starting/stopping recording:
-For starting/stopping recording from phone, tap the preview screen, use CLI commands or GPIO physical button.
+- from phone, tap the preview screen
+- from CLI (running Cinemate manually), type `rec`
+- via GPIO, attach a momentary switch (or simply short circuit) GPIO 04 or 05

 Note that cinemate v3 is based on the sdk so it also has [this issue](https://discord.com/channels/1070517330083315802/1070835904169648128/1269459402491166750)⁠, affecting write speed to drive.
 CFE Hat works great but fps in most cases is max 50 at the moment.